viveksingh801/sc/readme.md

 Run command ```npm test``` in the root directory of the project to test the code.

+It uses eslint and istanbul for code coverage report generation and that can be found in coverage folder.

 ## Documentation

-Please visit this link [Postman Documentation](https://) to get the api documentation.
+Please visit this link [Postman Documentation](https://documenter.getpostman.com/view/2494122/RWMJq6rQ) to get the api documentation.